MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authorization-role-entra-id-explore.md

    - `REDIRECT_URI`: Where Microsoft Entra ID redirects the browser - along with the auth code - after collecting user credentials.
 It must match the redirect URI in the Microsoft Entra ID app registration in the [Azure portal](https://portal.azure.com).
    - `SCOPES`: [Scopes](/entra/identity-platform/access-tokens#scopes) are permissions requested by the application.
      - Normally, the three scopes `openid profile offline_access` suffice for receiving an ID token response.
      - Full list of scopes requested by the app can be found in the *authentication.properties* file.
-You can add more scopes like User.Read and so on.
+You can add more scopes, such as `User.Read`.

 1. The user is presented with a sign-in prompt by Microsoft Entra ID.
 If the sign-in attempt is successful, the user's browser is redirected to the app's redirect endpoint.
-A valid request to this endpoint contain an [authorization code](/entra/identity-platform/v2-oauth2-auth-code-flow).
+A valid request to this endpoint contains an [authorization code](/entra/identity-platform/v2-oauth2-auth-code-flow).

 1. The `ConfidentialClientApplication` instance then exchanges this authorization code for an ID token and access token from Microsoft Entra ID.